hashicorp/terraform-provider-google/website/docs/r/compute_instance_template.html.markdown

     network (e.g. via tunnel or because it is running on another cloud instance on that network).
 This block can be repeated multiple times.
 Structure documented below.

+* `alias_ip_range` - (Optional) An
+    array of alias IP ranges for this network interface.
+Can only be specified for network interfaces on subnet-mode networks.
+Structure documented below.

 The `access_config` block supports:

 * `nat_ip` - (Optional) The IP address that will be 1:1 mapped to the instance's network ip.
 If not given, one will be generated.

+The `alias_ip_range` block supports:

+* `ip_cidr_range` - The IP CIDR range represented by this alias IP range.
+This IP CIDR range must belong to the specified subnetwork and cannot contain IP addresses reserved by system or used by other network interfaces.
+This range may be a single IP address (e.g. 10.2.3.4), a netmask (e.g. /24) or a CIDR format string (e.g. 10.1.2.0/24).

+* `subnetwork_range_name` - (Optional) The subnetwork secondary range name specifying the secondary range from which to allocate the IP CIDR range for this alias IP range.
+If left unspecified, the primary range of the subnetwork will be used.

 The `service_account` block supports: